9 Uniform shocks

 value = 1

-As with the syntax regarding swaps (link), the scope of a uniform shock may be determined by specifying elements within the sets associated with the shocked variable.
+As with the syntax regarding swaps, the scope of a uniform shock may be determined by specifying elements within the sets associated with the shocked variable.
 For example, if we have a region “chn” and wish to allocate a shock specifically to this region:

 partial <- ems_uniform_shock(var = "aoall",

-)Here is an example of a partial variable swap followed by a partial variable uniform shock.
-If a full swap is followed by a partial variable shock (example), the unshocked elements will remain at 0.
+If a full swap is followed by a partial variable shock, the exogenous unshocked elements will remain at 0.

 In the case of intertemporal models, the shock year may be specified using a chronological or timestep format (see “Time step summary” output from ems_data()).